Listening to your views on urgent treatment

 Throughout January 2019, we asked for people’s opinions and their preferences about how they access urgent care.
 Urgent care is the range of health services available to people who need urgent advice, diagnosis and treatment for needs that are not considered life threatening.
 They are separate from Accident and Emergency (A&E) services which provide emergency care.

-In line with national NHS guidance, we are developing plans for an Urgent Treatment Centre (UTC), which will be located at the Accident and Emergency (A&E) department at Scunthorpe General Hospital.
+In line with national NHS guidance, we are developing an Urgent Treatment Centre (UTC), which is located at the Accident and Emergency (A&E) department at Scunthorpe General Hospital.

 This is an additional, GP-led service for those that have a genuine emergency need.
 The two co-located services will mean that anyone attending the hospital without an emergency need will be seen by the UTC which will act as a ‘new front door’ to the hospital.
 The patient’s own GP practice should still be their first point of contact for non-emergency needs.

-There were 1057 people who responded to our survey.
+There were 1057 people who responded to our survey in January 2019.
 Some of these completed the questionnaire online; others sent their questionnaire through the post to us.
 You can view the questionnaire here.

 We wanted to make sure we included the views of those who might not normally engage with us, but also those most likely to use urgent care services.
 Throughout January we went out to speak to people face to face to complete the questionnaire and have group discussions.
 We spoke to: